 - Faults - description, dynamic and kinematic analysis

 - Mohr diagrams

-The following time inputs are indicative of what a student may spend on this course: 15 hours lectures (15 x 1 hour lectures); 20 hours laboratories (10 x 2 hour laboratories); 3 hours scheduled tutorials (3 x 1 hour tutorials); 32 hours homework (8 homework assignments); 50 hours self-study (readings, etc), impromptu tutorials and report preparation; 28 hours exam preparation; 2 hours exam.
+The following time inputs are indicative of what a student may spend on this course: 15 hours of lectures (15 x 1-hour lectures); 20 hours of laboratories (10 x 2-hour laboratories); 3 hours of scheduled tutorials (3 x 1-hour tutorials); 32 hours homework (8 homework assignments); 50 hours self-study (readings, etc), impromptu tutorials and report preparation; 28 hours exam preparation; 2 hours exam.

 Attendance is expected at scheduled classes including lectures and laboratories/tutorials to complete components of the course.
 Lectures will be available as recordings but other learning activities including laboratories/tutorials will not be available as recordings.